Plrbear/Co-Star/README.md

 ## Training
-Please refer to the sample bash script located in the src directory to start training.
+Please refer to the sample bash script (run.sh) located in the src directory to start training.
 Further details will be added soon.